-In November we changed the company name to BTC health in order to more effectively communicate the strategic intent of the group and better position the business as a credible provider of innovative pharmaceutical products and medical devices.
-We believe that our growth strategy will in time benefit from the combined factors of an ageing population, broader access to healthcare and a constant stream of new medical technologies that are being brought to market.
+Last year we changed the company name to BTC health in order to more effectively communicate the strategic intent of the group and to position the business as a provider of innovative pharmaceutical products and medical devices.
+We believe that the combined factors of an ageing population, increased healthcare expenditure, new technologies and the constant striving for better health outcomes makes this a particularly exciting and relevant space in which to invest and build.